-- Identification tag number with description (e.g., age, breed) or photo - > The FARM Program recommends using 840-RFID ear tags, which USDA recognizes as an official identification device for the lifetime of an animal.
-Other acceptable permanent individual animal identification include: brite tags, vaccination tags, dangle tags, button tags, tattoo or a ranch brand with cow number. - Date of transaction - Signature of calf hauler - Intent/destination of hauling for each calf (e.g., is it going to a calf ranch or directly to slaughter?)
+- > Identification tag number with description (e.g., age, breed) or photo - → The FARM Program recommends using 840-RFID ear tags.
+Other acceptable permanent individual animal identification include: brite tags, vaccination tags, visual tags (dangle/bangle), button tags, RFID tags, and tattoo. - Date of transaction - > Signature of calf hauler - Intent/destination of hauling for each calf (e.g., is it going to a calf ranch or directly to slaughter?)

-Make sure a family or non-family employee is present when the calf hauler picks up market calves.
+Make sure an employee is present when the calf hauler picks up market calves.
 Obtain a receipt from the hauler.
-The receipt should include the following: